 Why: Feces Urine contaminates, this is all bacteria in the attic.
 Do you want this over your head at night when you sleep?
 NO that is why it must be removed.
 There are duct works and airways that lead from the attic into your home.
 Just look up, you see those vents in your ceiling?
 Where do you think the duct work and vents are?
 Your attic, and what if there is an opening or cut in the ducts from the Snakes, well then you re breathing in all that bacteria that was left in the attic.
 Remember the harms from the Snake poop I was talking about before?
 Well that’s in your attic, you want to remove that asap.
 Breathing in bacteria from a Snake infestation can be fatal and causes many other severe respiratory issues.
 You will want to wear a full Protective suite and make sure you are fully covered and protected, you can uses a shop vac with HELP filter or use your hand and bags and start removing all the insulation that has been contaminated and also all the feces and urine areas, these are called Latrines, when Snakes defecate in one single area.
 Once ALL the contaminates from your attic and from the Snakes are removed you will want to apply a product such as DSV to all of your attic.
 You can use a little pump spray like this one from your local hardware store and apply all the product to the insulation and attic.
 Make sure you read the label and use the correct amounts.
 Here at 247, I, Brendan Mangnitz, use heavy duty equipment like an atomizer , when I am doing any type of attic sanitation.
 For my customers I wasn’t to make sure that EVERY single section in the attic is fully taken care of and nothing is left behind.
 If you are ready this how to article and want to do this yourself just make sure you do a very good job, don’t cut any corners, and be extremely proficient to ensure the safety of your family.

-And that is my How to Guide when it comes to Snakes in the attic or your property and how to remove them.
-Like I have mentioned my name is Brendan Mangnitz I have being doing pest wildlife and Snake removal now for over 6 years.
-I have worked and trained 100’s of people of the past years.
-It takes time, skill, and patience but removing Snakes can be dangerous, but is also something that we deal with on the daily here.
+And that is my How to Guide when it comes to snakes in the attic or your property and how to remove them.
+Like I have mentioned, my name is Brendan Mangnitz, I have being doing pest wildlife and snake removal now for over 6 years.
+I have worked and trained hundreds of people over the past several years.
+It takes time, skill, and patience but removing snakes can be very fun, dangerous, but is also something that we deal with on a daily basis here.
 Snakes have learned how to thrive and do great in the urban setting.
 This is not something that is going away.
-With more and more houses coming up every day, more lad being constructed and developed we will always have issues with Snakes in the attic.
+With more and more houses coming up every day, more land being constructed and developed we will always have issues with snakes in the residence.
 Just read and learn how to protect yourself you family and your home and you should be good to go.
 If you have any questions you can email directly at firstname.lastname@example.org or call my cell 1-321-236-9031 any time of the day or night 24/7 THANKS!